What is Satiety?

 Ultra-processed foods (UPFs) are generally high in fat and sugar and low in protein, fibre, and nutrients.

 UPFs are also low in nutrients associated with satiety, like potassium, calcium, and fibre.
-This effect is similar to low-protein foods on how satisfied we feel; we will continue to eat more as our bodies seek the raw ingredients they require to function and thrive.
+This effect is similar to low-protein foods in that it affects how satisfied we feel; we will continue to eat more as our bodies seek the raw ingredients they require to function and thrive.

 For more, see Ultra-Processed Foods: What’s the Problem and How to Avoid Them.